 The employer and the local authority safeguarding adults team, and any other relevant parties, should undertake a review of the case to ascertain whether there are lessons to be learned for the individual agency, or other organisations, which would result in improvements to the organisation’s procedures or practice, in relation to the circumstances which led to the allegation.

 The process of investigating the allegation should also be evaluated, to decide if there are also recommendations for improvements.
-If so this should be reported to the South Tyneside Safeguarding Adults Board for a decision in relation to amendments to these procedures.
+If so this should be reported to the South Tyneside Safeguarding Children and Adults Partnership for a decision in relation to amendments to these procedures.